INS Seed / Fast INS initialization

 0x04

-INS Seed error model data has successfully been injected
+INS Seed alignment data has successfully been injected